 - a.
 For discharges resulting from precipitation events, in addition to the alternate effluent (Discharge Condition Nos.
 II and III) monitoring requirements, as indicated on the applicable effluent pages of this Permit, discharges from Outfalls 002, 003, 009, 018, 019, 024W, 026, 029, 030, 031, 032, 033 and 035 shall be monitored and reported for Discharge Rate, Sulfate, Chloride and Hardness. - b.
 The following sampling and monitoring requirements are applicable to flow in Willow Creek and the unnamed tributaries to Grindstone Creek and Willow Creek which receive discharges from Outfalls 002, 003, 009, 018, 019, 024W, 026, 029, 030, 031, 032, 033 and 035. - i.
-All sampling and monitoring required under 12(b)(ii) and (iii) below shall be performed during a discharge and monitoring event from the associated outfall. - ii.
+All sampling and monitoring required under 13(b)(ii) and (iii) below shall be performed during a discharge and monitoring event from the associated outfall. - ii.
 Willow Creek and the unnamed tributaries to Grindstone Creek and Willow Creek shall be monitored and reported quarterly for Discharge Rate, Chloride, Sulfate and Hardness downstream of the associated outfall.
 This downstream monitoring shall be performed a sufficient distance downstream of the associated outfall to ensure that complete mixing has occurred.
 At such time that sufficient information has been collected regarding receiving stream flow characteristics and in-stream contaminant concentrations the permittee may request a re-evaluation of the monitoring frequency required herein for possible reduction or elimination.
-For the purpose of re-evaluating the downstream monitoring frequency of the receiving stream, "sufficient information" is defined as a minimum of ten (10) quarterly sampling events.

-In the event that downstream monitoring of the receiving waters is eliminated during the term of this permit based on an evaluation of the quarterly data, a minimum of three (3) additional samples analyzed for the parameters identified above must be submitted with the permit renewal application a minimum of 180 days prior to expiration of this permit.
+For the purpose of re-evaluating the downstream monitoring frequency of the receiving stream, "sufficient information" is defined as a minimum of ten (10) quarterly sampling events. - In the event that downstream monitoring of the receiving waters is eliminated during the term of this permit based on an evaluation of the quarterly data, a minimum of three (3) additional samples analyzed for the parameters identified above must be submitted with the permit renewal application a minimum of 180 days prior to expiration of this permit. - iii.

-iii.
 Willow Creek and the unnamed tributaries to Grindstone Creek and Willow Creek which receive the discharges from Outfalls 002, 003, 009, 018, 019, 024W, 026, 029, 030, 031, 032, 033 and 035 shall be monitored and reported annually for Discharge Rate, Chloride, Sulfate and Hardness upstream of the associated outfall.

-Special Condition No. 13: Data collected in accordance with Special Condition No. (SCNO) above will be utilized to evaluate the appropriateness of the effluent limits established in this Permit.
+Special Condition No. 14: Data collected in accordance with Special Condition No. 13 above will be utilized to evaluate the appropriateness of the effluent limits established in this Permit.
 Should the Agency's evaluation of this data indicate revised effluent limits are warranted; this permit may be reopened and modified to incorporate more appropriate effluent limitations.
 This data will also be used for determination of effluent limitations at the time of permit renewal.

-Special Condition No. 14: Mercury shall be monitored quarterly until a minimum of ten (10) samples have been collected.
+Special Condition No. 15: Mercury shall be monitored quarterly until a minimum of ten (10) samples have been collected.
+This mercury monitoring is required only under Discharge Condition Nos.
+I and/or IV and only during quarters in which there are discharges from the outfall which occur under Discharge Condition Nos.
+I and/or IV.
 Samples shall be collected and tested in accordance with USEPA 1631E using the option at Section 11.1.1.2 requiring the heating of samples at 50°C for 6 hours in a BrCl solution in closed vessels.
-This test method has a Method Detection Limit (MDL) of 0.001 ug/l.
-The results of such testing must be submitted with the quarterly Discharge Monitoring Reports (DMRs).
+This test method has a Method Detection Limit (MDL) of 0.5 ng/l. (nanograms/liter).
+The results of such testing must be reported in ng/l. (nanograms/liter) and submitted with the quarterly Discharge Monitoring Reports (DMRs).
 The Permittee may submit a written request to the Agency to discontinue quarterly Mercury monitoring if the sampling results show no reasonable potential to exceed the Mercury water quality standard.

-Special Condition No. 15: Schedule of Compliance with Manganese Effluent Limitations.
+Special Condition No. 16: Schedule of Compliance with Manganese Effluent Limitations.